theaholtlund/marathon-qualifying-details/README.md

 ## Setup Instructions

-1. Clone the repo and navigate into it
+1. Clone the repo and navigate into it.

 2. Create a virtual environment: